Setting up DVCC on a Victron GX device for use with a Roamer SMART4 battery

 Apply the following settings:

-This is common to see on new installations - this is a result of the "cell max (charge to) voltage" voltage within the BMS being interpreted as a "cell high voltage" by the Victron GX device.
-Roamer's recommended charge voltage (for 12V batteries) is 14.4V and the cell max voltage setting in the BMS is 3.65V which leaves very little room for imbalance.
+High Cell Voltage warnings are common on new installations and as long as your settings are correct, it’s nothing to worry about - this is a result of the "cell max (charge to) voltage" voltage within the BMS being interpreted as a "cell high voltage" by the Victron GX device.
+Roamer's recommended charge voltage (for 12V batteries) is 14.4V (average of 3.60V per cell) and the cell max voltage setting in the BMS is 3.65V which leaves very little room for imbalance.
 The Active Balancer will refine this over a few cycles but in the meantime, you can simply drop the DVCC maximum charge voltage setting and the alarms will stop.

 Alternative use cases for DVCC?